 Grab a bird's-eye view

-Whether you’re in Québec City during the early weeks of spring, when the snow still adorns the rooftops, or later in the season, it’s the perfect time to take in some of the cultural hot-spots.
+Whether you're in Quebec City during the early weeks of spring, when the snow still adorns the rooftops, or later in the season, it's the perfect time to take in some of the cultural hot-spots.
 Get your bearings from above with a panoramic view of the city from the Observatoire de la Capitale.
-Next, take a walk through the cobblestone streets of this historic walled city and stop for photos at the incredible trompe-l’oeil murals that offer an insight into the history of the city.
+Next, take a walk through the cobblestone streets of this historic walled city and stop for photos at the incredible trompe-l'oeil murals that offer an insight into the history of the city.
 Finally, head to the Citadelle to witness the Changing of the Guard ceremony.
-This National Historic Site is an active garrison of the Royal 22e Régiment, famous for its star-shaped formation, typical of Vauban fortifications, and its amazing views of the city and St Lawrence River.
+This National Historic Site is an active garrison of the Royal 22e R?giment, famous for its star-shaped formation, typical of Vauban fortifications, and its amazing views of the city and St Lawrence River.

 Ski Mont Tremblant

 Head to Mont Tremblant during March and early April for long days of skiing under a blue sky, and lively après ski in the pedestrian village, full of friendly faces and sun-drenched patios.
-Spring time celebrations are out in full force, including an Easter egg hunt for the kids and a party for the older crowd in Place St-Bernard.
+Springtime celebrations are out in full force, including an Easter egg hunt for the kids and a party for the older crowd in Place St-Bernard.

-When it comes to being on-trend, nowhere does it better than Montréal.
+When it comes to being on-trend, nowhere does it better than Montreal.
 Spring is the perfect time to update your wardrobe or pick up a one-of-a-kind souvenir to take home.
-Meander the charming stretch of Rue Saint-Paul, the oldest street in Montréal.
+Meander the charming stretch of Rue Saint-Paul, the oldest street in Montreal.
 Known as ‘Antiques Row,’ the street is lined with heritage buildings, galleries, and boutiques filled with old-world curiosities and vintage collectables.
 Alternatively, head to Sainte-Catherine Street and spend the day trawling the longest commercial street in the country.
 If there’s a chill in the air, take advantage of the underground labyrinth of tunnels spanning the city, linking shopping malls, eateries, and hotels, the largest network of its kind in the world.